-- 2) Isaiah points out that "in the last days" the mountain of the Lord's house would be exalted (in contrast to its condition when the Assyrians invaded and destroyed Israel); - a) Instead of being a kingdom on the brink of disaster, it would be established on the top of the mountains and ALL nations would flow into it! - 3) Daniel foretold that the kingdom would be established during the days of the Roman kings, never be destroyed, and include all nations of men (Daniel 2:44). - B. Then when Jesus began His ministry He announced:
+- 2) Isaiah points out that "in the last days" the mountain of the Lord's house would be exalted (in contrast to its condition when the Assyrians invaded and destroyed Israel); instead of being a kingdom on the brink of disaster, it would be established in the top of the mountains and ALL nations would flow into it! - 3) Daniel foretold that the kingdom would be established during the days of the Roman kings, never be destroyed, and include all nations of men (Dan 2:44) - B. Then when Jesus began His ministry He announced: